| ||

 Another pleasure boat, the Bournemouth Belle, approaching the pier with Ballard Down, Old Harry Rocks and, in the distance, Bournemouth in the background.

-Zooming in on the distant Bournemouth.
+Zooming in on the distant Bournemouth past Ballard Point and Old Harry Rocks.

 Two views from the pier to Peveril Point.